A bachelor degree with a 2:1 (hons) in music or a related subject.

 Documents and information you need

-A copy (or draft) of an undergraduate dissertation, or an essay in English of around 2,000 words, on a musical topic.
+A fully referenced essay or dissertation, in English, of around 2,000 words, on a musical topic.

 Read about visas, immigration and other information in International students.
 We recommend that international students apply as early as possible to ensure that they have time to apply for their visa.